foxglove/docs/docs/13-webhooks/0-introduction.md

 ### Endpoints

-Webhooks deliver HTTPS POST requests to an HTTP endpoint of your application.
+Webhooks deliver POST requests to an HTTPS endpoint of your application.
 Your endpoint must be accessible over the public internet.

 ### Webhooks